nwjs/nw.js/README.md

 Introduction
 ============
 This is a NodeJS module for WebKit.
-With this module, your Javascript code in HTML can call NodeJS functions directly:
+With this module, your Javascript code in HTML can call NodeJS functions directly.
+The following demo lists the current directory in the page:

     <html><head>
     <title>testfs</title>